 Wide Receiver vs. Cornerback Matchup Analysis: Week 11

-Below is a chart detailing each wide receiver versus cornerback matchup for Week 11, target rates, cornerback yards per target and reception, catch rate allowed and yards per target allowed.
-We're starting to see trends happen for the 2019 season combined with our knowledge of how good or bad the cornerbacks actually are.
+We have our chart detailing each wide receiver versus cornerback matchup for Week 11 including target rates, cornerback yards per target and reception, catch rate allowed, yards and fantasy points per target allowed.
+We're using 2021 data, as well as our own knowledge of how good or bad the cornerbacks were from the first week.
 The two most important columns are fantasy points per target and the last one (+/-), which indicates whether the matchup is an upgrade or downgrade for the receiver (N indicates a neutral matchup).

 After the chart, I also provide key notes such as veteran receivers that will square off against rookies, how a wide receiver matchup might affect the team's tight end, etc. There are some key injuries to watch throughout the rest of the week and this chart will be updated to reflect breaking news.